MarquisMc/InputActionEventSystem/README.md

 # InputActionEventSystem

 ## Description
-Input Action Event System is a input system that pairs inputs and events together, this helps with prototyping faster.
+Input Action Event System is a input system that pairs inputs and events together. this helps with prototyping faster by being able to switch out inputs and aevents quickly in the inspector.

 Following features
 - Easy to add and remove Input Action Events in the inspector.